 Beverley has lived, worked and volunteered in the USA and Swaziland.
 She has been involved in tertiary institutions in various capacities for the past ten 10 years.
 Her own educational journey started with Cornerstone in 2009.
-She graduated with a BTh in Community Development and then completed a BSocSc Honours degree in Development Studies.
-Currently she is working on a MEd in Curriculum and Instruction.
+She graduated with a BTh in Community Development at Cornerstone Institute in 2010, completed a BSocSc Honours degree in Development Studies at the University of Cape Town in 2012, and in 2016, completed a MEd in Curriculum and Instruction through Concordia University.

 At the African Christian College (NPO) in Swaziland Beverley taught women, youth and children while managing the college cafeteria.
 She also worked as the administrator for The Luke Commission in Swaziland (NPO) where she served in the capacity as administrator managing the office and providing leadership to the staff.
 Prior to joining the Student Services Department at Cornerstone Institute she worked at UWC in the alumni relations office.

 Beverley has a son who is a civil engineer residing in Secunda, and a daughter and son-in-law who are both graphic designers.
-Her granddaughter is her pride and joy.
+Her granddaughters are her pride and joy.